slatedocs/slate/source/includes/_motionenginepackets.md

 |        0x01        |       0x10      |      CRC     |        0x06       |TimeStamp| Fext_Vec16_t |  Reserved   |

 #### SetFusionType Command:
-The corresponding packet includes only 1 byte, indicating whether the fusion should be set to either 6-axis IMU or 9-axis MARG mode involving magnetometers:
+The corresponding packet's data section includes only 1 byte (Byte #8), indicating whether the fusion should be set to either 6-axis IMU or 9-axis MARG mode involving magnetometers:

 ##### Byte#8: 6-axis IMU mode (0) or 9-axis MARG mode (1)
 The overall packet structure is as follows: